Sea Turtle

 Facilitating Immersive Retreats & Community-Based Programming

 Under the guidance of Summer Crider, guest teachers, and certified guides, participants will take part in a six-month training exploring the philosophy and possibilities of Deaf-inclusive and disability-centered Nature & Forest Therapy.
-The training culminates in a five-day in-person immersion at Aspen Camp for the Deaf in Colorado, followed by a on-site training retreat in north Florida—offering hands-on experience in creating accessible Nature Therapy experiences that celebrate diverse ways of engaging with the land.
-The language of this training cohort will be offered in American Sign Language.
+The training begins in a 4-day in-person immersion in north Florida—offering hands-on experience in creating accessible Nature Therapy experiences that celebrate diverse ways of engaging with the land.

 At its core, this program aligns with Wild Cypress’ mission: